zihuahu/ccr-examples/slurm/1_Advanced/GPUs/README.md

-# Application Specific Container Examples
+# Example script for GPU usage

  TODO: write me

 ## How to use

 TODO: write me